 SQL pool supports the most commonly used data types.
 For a list of the supported data types, see data types in CREATE TABLE reference in the CREATE TABLE statement.
 For guidance on using data types, see Data types.

 A fundamental feature of SQL pool is the way it can store and operate on tables across distributions.
 SQL pool supports three methods for distributing data: round-robin (default), hash and replicated.

 A hash distributed table distributes rows based on the value in the distribution column.
 A hash distributed table is designed to achieve high performance for queries on large tables.
 There are several factors to consider when choosing a distribution column.

 For more information, see Design guidance for distributed tables.

 A replicated table has a full copy of the table available on every Compute node.
-Queries run fast on replicated tables since joins on replicated tables do not require data movement.
-Replication requires extra storage, though, and is not practical for large tables.
+Queries run fast on replicated tables since joins on replicated tables don't require data movement.
+Replication requires extra storage, though, and isn't practical for large tables.

 For more information, see Design guidance for replicated tables.

 A round-robin table distributes table rows evenly across all distributions.
 The rows are distributed randomly.
 Loading data into a round-robin table is fast.
-However, queries can require more data movement than the other distribution methods.
+Keep in mind that queries can require more data movement than the other distribution methods.

 For more information, see Design guidance for distributed tables.